edlund/linux-microfs/README.md

  * Directories are structured and read just like they are in cramfs.
    This is probably a good thing, but no thought or effort at all has been put into investigating if that is true (so far).
- * Special files are not handled terribly well, only regular files and directories are well tested and supported at the moment.
  * `microfsmki` and `microfscki` both require high amount of RAM available since they both use mmap() to map the whole image they are working on (the reason being; it is a solution which